leifoolsen/my-playground/mdl-webpack/readme.md

 <img src="mdl-webpack.png" style="width:100%; max-width: 800px; margin: 0 auto;" />

-Material Design (codenamed Quantum Paper) is a design language developed by Google.
+Material Design is a design language developed by Google.
 Expanding upon the "card" motifs that debuted in Google Now, Material Design makes more liberal use of grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.